jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

   Extra classes for the top navigation bar container.
 Classes will be added to the `div` wrapper inside the element `nav.app-header.navbar`.
 The default value is `container-fluid`.

+> [!Important]
+> On the **`layout_topnav` layout the navbar and the content share this container**.
+The content header and the content fall back to `classes_topnav_container` (instead of the plain `container-fluid` used on the sidebar layout) whenever `classes_content_header` and `classes_content` are left empty.
+This is what keeps the brand in the navbar and the content below it aligned on the same left edge.
+So, if you switch `classes_topnav_container` to a centered `container`, the whole topnav layout is centered in one go — and if you want the navbar and the content to differ, set `classes_content_header` and `classes_content` explicitly.

 ## Sidebar

-You can modify the sidebar properties, for example you can disable the collapsed mini sidebar mode, start with a collapsed sidebar, enable sidebar auto collapse on a specific screen size, enable sidebar collapse remember option, change the scrollbar theme or auto hide option, disable the sidebar navigation accordion and change the sidebar animation speed.
+You can modify the sidebar properties, for example you can disable the collapsed mini sidebar mode, start with a collapsed sidebar, choose the breakpoint where the sidebar expands, remember the collapsed state between page loads, change the scrollbar theme or auto hide option, disable the sidebar navigation accordion and change the sidebar animation speed.

 The following configuration options are available: